 Diesel and I.C.E. starting

 Flooded lead acid batteries are most commonly used in both the marine and automotive industries.
 These batteries are generally less expensive than the AGM or Gel battery, but do not offer the same shelf life.
+Most flooded batteries require regular maintenance and the electrolyte levels always need to be maintained above the cell's plates.

 Deep Cycle Batteries: